Nike shares slip on the heels of Zion Williamson sneaker malfunction

 Breaking News Emails

-Shares of Nike Inc fell nearly 2 percent on Thursday, a day after a sneaker worn by emerging basketball star Zion Williamson split in half 33 seconds into a hotly anticipated game between Duke University and North Carolina.
+Shares of Nike Inc fell 1 percent on Thursday, a day after a sneaker worn by emerging basketball star Zion Williamson split in half 33 seconds into a hotly anticipated game between Duke University and North Carolina.

-The freshman center, who plays for the Duke Blue Devils, suffered a mild sprain to his right knee, according to his coach Mike Krzyzewski.
+The freshman Duke center suffered a mild sprain to his right knee in the first minute of the game, his coach Mike Krzyzewski said, following North Carolina's 88-72 victory over the Blue Devils.

-Williamson did not return to play in the match-up, which ended with No. 1 Duke losing 72-88 to the No. 8 ranked Tar Heels.
+Williamson did not return to play as No. 1 Duke fell behind early and never recovered against No. 8 UNC.

-"We are obviously concerned and want to wish Zion a speedy recovery," Nike said in a statement.

 Williamson was wearing the Nike PG 2.5 basketball shoe when he was injured, according to ESPN.
 The line of sneakers are a product of a collaboration between the world's largest sportswear company and six-time NBA All-Star Paul George, who plays for the Oklahoma City Thunder.